w3bdesign/nuxtjs-woocommerce/README.md

 - Support for simple products and variable products
 - GraphQL-based filters
 - CSS animations and transitions
+- Form handling and validation with Vue Formulate
 - Checkout process
 - Animated mobile menu